apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 At this point, you can [start Drill]({{site.baseurl}}/docs/drill-in-10-minutes/#start-drill).

 ## Start Drill on Linux and Mac OS X
 Launch SQLLine using the sqlline command to start to Drill in embedded mode.
 The command directs SQLLine to connect to Drill.
-The zk=local means the local node is the zookeeper node.
+The zk=local means the local node is the ZooKeeper node.
 Complete the following steps to launch SQLLine and start Drill:

 1. Navigate to the Drill installation directory.
 For example: